gerhynes/aws-notes/certified-cloud-practitioner/README.md

 **AWS Schema Conversion Tool** is used in many cases to automatically convert a source database schema to a target database schema.
 Each migration path requires some research since not all combination of sources and targets are possible.

 ### Cloud Adoption Framework (CAF)
-The AWS Cloud Adoption Framework is a whitepaper to help you plan your migratiomn from on-premise to AWS.
+The AWS Cloud Adoption Framework is a whitepaper to help you plan your migration from on-premise to AWS.

 At the highest level, the CAF organizes guidance into six focus areas: